bestbat/Homura/Tweaks.md

 # Anno 1404

-The game stays black with sounds because it dont know how to render something because it cannot detect the directx version.So we'll have to set it ourselves.
+The game stays black with sounds because it dont know how to render something because it cannot detect the directx version.

+So we'll have to set it ourselves.

 open the file '/home/$USER/Games/Steam/drive_c/users/$USER/Application Data/Ubisoft/Anno1404/Config/Engine.ini'